 Labor shortages were labeled the “Number One problem facing American business,” by chief executive of the U.S. Chamber of Commerce Suzanne Clark.
-Hiring and holding on to employees challenges every sector, but the maintenance industry faces a particularly hard problem with cleaning worker retention.
+Obviously, hiring and holding on to employees challenges every sector, but the maintenance industry faces a particularly hard problem with cleaning worker retention.

 Cleaning company turnover rates always ran high, around 300% according to most estimates.
 This number means companies must fill one custodial position three times a year.
-More than just a HR headache, the practice diverts a tremendous amount of money, time, and effort into recruiting and training new hires – and away from everything else.
+The practice is more than just an HR headache.
+It also diverts a tremendous amount of money, time, and effort into recruiting and training new hires – and away from everything else.

 Not sure how to empower employees?
 Here are some simple tips and tools to make their work rewarding and improve cleaning worker retention.